Your AI initiatives are producing prototypes. Your competitors are shipping production systems.

 Diagnose

 One week.
 I assess the codebase, the team, and the delivery pipeline.
-The diagnosis often reveals the real problem isn't what you originally described.
+The diagnosis identifies root causes, which often differ from the presenting symptoms.

 2